-When a project moves from Metro 2050, to the TIP, and to subsequent design and preliminary engineering phases, the project sponsor will conduct necessary environmental review processes as required by the applicable State and federal regulations.
+When a project moves from Metro 2050 to the TIP, and to subsequent design and preliminary engineering phases, the project sponsor will conduct necessary environmental review processes as required by the applicable State and federal regulations.
 Environmental review typically occurs alongside preliminary engineering and design of the project to determine the type and location of environmentally sensitive areas within the project's study area.

 In developing project lists for the MTP (Chapter 5), Metro COG conducted a high-level analysis to determine the need for future environmental mitigation.
-Metro COG analyzed common sensitive areas in the FM Region which include:
+Metro COG analyzed typical sensitive areas in the FM Region which include but are not limited to:

-- Hydrology, Figure 30
+- Hydrology, Figure 34

-- Flood Hazard Zones, Figure 31
+- Flood Hazard Zones, Figure 35

-- National Wetland Inventory, Figure 32
+- National Wetland Inventory, Figure 36